Published in July 18, 2023

-This is something you want to consider on your journey to a healthy credit score: A healthy mix of different types of credit will give you a better score.
+This is something you want to consider on your journey to a healthy credit score.
+A healthy mix of different types of credit will give you a better score.
 This could be e.g. a personal loan, a car loan, and a credit card.
-Simply having multiple credit cards won’t give you the same effects on your credit score.
+Simply having multiple credit cards won’t give you the same effect on your credit score.
 However, whilst a mix of credit is good for your credit score, it is worse to take on too much credit and default on your repayments.
 You should only take out what you can afford.

 Tip: Wait a few months between applications if you are in the process of establishing a good credit mix.
 When you apply for a loan or type of credit, the credit provider will check your credit report to assess your creditworthiness.
 This is called a hard enquiry.
 Multiple hard enquiries in a short time will negatively affect your credit score.
-Additionally, you want your score to recover before you send your next inquiry to get you the best interest rates possible.
+Additionally, you want your score to recover before you send your next enquiry to get you the best interest rate possible.

-Your repayment history reflects if you have paid your debt on time.
+Your repayment history shows if you have paid your debt on time.
 It is an extremely influential factor for your credit score.
 Your credit report will include: